ministryofjustice/hmpps-person-record/runbooks/001-reseeding.md

 Secondly, delete the already existing data (if any) from the database for specific source systems.

-To connect to the desired database follow these step to [establish a db connection via port forwarding](002-setup-db-port-forwarding.md)
+To connect to the desired database follow these step to connect to the database [using the process defined](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/other-topics/rds-external-access.html)

 Then to delete, run these SQL scripts to delete the desired data for the desired source system: